Neppington/pizzatime/api_documentation.md

 ## Sample requests
-These are two sample requests for getting pizza joint information from our API from a given location.
+These are a handful of sample requests that you can use to query your results and find pizza joints near you:
 ```
   https://www.pizzatime.org/restaurants?postCode="R3T3M2"
   https://www.pizzatime.org/restaurants?postCode="R3T3M2"&maxMins=10
   https://www.pizzatime.org/restaurants?postCode="R3T3M2"&maxPrice=20
   https://www.pizzatime.org/restaurants?postCode="R3T3M2"&maxPrice=20&maxMins=10
 ```

 ## Sample Responses
+The response of our API contains the restaurant name, it's ETA for delivering pizza, it's contact info, as well as it's closing time, all of which is taken from the pizza joints' hosted information.

 ```
 {